Home » Aldi Finds (Special Buys) » Pottery Barn Dupe Huntington Home Metal Jack-O’-Lanterns are Rolling Into Aldi

 This post is an open thread

 Aldi just dropped a whole range of Halloween decorations in its famous middle aisle.
-They range from giant spiderwebs and spiders for your lawn to life-sized skeletons.
-There are also decorative bats, floating witch hats, themed string lights, jack-o-lantern and skull wax melt warmers, and sherpa pillows in pumpkin, ghost, and candy corn shapes.
+They range from giant spiderwebs and spiders for your lawn to large skeletons.
+There are also decorative bats, wax melt warmers, and sherpa pillows in pumpkin, ghost, and candy corn shapes.

 When it comes to seasonal décor, Aldi is not afraid to borrow inspiration from others.
 Aldi is known to imitate pricier name brands on a regular basis, whether it’s dinner rolls, breakfast cereal, cast iron bread ovens, or fancy French ovens.